oauthstuff/draft-oauth-par/main.md

 # "request" Parameter {#request_parameter}

-Clients MAY use the `request` parameter as defined in JAR [@!I-D.ietf-oauth-jwsreq] to push a request object to the AS.
+Clients MAY use the `request` parameter as defined in JAR [@!I-D.ietf-oauth-jwsreq] to push a request object JWT to the AS.
 The rules for processing, signing, and encryption of the request object as defined in JAR [@!I-D.ietf-oauth-jwsreq] apply.

-Clients MUST NOT combine other authorization request parameters with the `request` parameter at the pushed authorization request endpoint other than the `client_id` parameter which may be a part of the client authentication mechanism.
+When the `application/x-www-form-urlencoded` HTTP entity-body `request` parameter is used, the request object MUST contain all the authorization request parameters as claims of the JWT.
+Additional request parameters as required by the given client authentication method are to be included as 'application/x-www-form-urlencoded' parameters in the HTTP request entity-body (e.g. Mutual TLS client authentication [@I-D.ietf-oauth-mtls] uses the `client_id` HTTP request parameter while JWT assertion based client authentication [@RFC7523] uses `client_assertion` and `client_assertion_type`).

-The following is an example of a request using a signed request object.
+The following is an example of a pushed authorization request using a signed request object.
 The client is authenticated by its client secret using HTTP Basic Authentication [@!RFC7617]:

 ```
   POST /as/par HTTP/1.1